-MPhil: be either a record of original work or of an ordered and critical exposition of existing knowledge and practice, and shall provide evidence that the field has been surveyed thoroughly;
+i) MPhil: be either a record of original work or of an ordered and critical exposition of existing knowledge, and shall provide evidence that the field has been surveyed thoroughly;

-PhD: form a distinct contribution to the knowledge of the subject and afford evidence of originality by the discovery of new facts and/or the making of new artefacts, experiences, services, exhibitions and/or by the exercise of independent critical power;
+PhD: form a distinct contribution to the knowledge of the subject and afford evidence of originality by the discovery of new facts and/or by the exercise of independent critical power;

 - ii) be what might reasonably be expected after three or at most four years of full-time study (or, for MPhil, after two or at most three years of full-time study).
 If a student is studying on a part-time basis, the scope of the thesis shall be what might reasonably be expected after six or at most eight years of study (or, for MPhil, after three or at most four years of part-time study). - iii) consist of the candidate's own account of his/her investigations, the greater proportion of which shall have been undertaken during the period of registration under supervision for the degree; - N.B.
-The part played by the candidate in any work done jointly with the supervisor(s) and/or fellow research workers must be clearly stated by the candidate and certified by the supervisor. - iv) be an integrated whole and present a coherent argument and/or body of work; - N.B.
-A series of papers or works, whether published or otherwise made public, is not acceptable for submission as a traditional MPhil/PhD thesis. - N.B.
-Research work already published or otherwise made public, or submitted for publication or public exhibition, at the time of submission of the thesis, either by the candidate alone or jointly with others, may be included in the thesis.
-Published papers or exhibited artefacts should be adapted as needed to form an integral part of the thesis and thereby make a relevant contribution to the main theme of the thesis.
-Publications or exhibitions derived from the work in the thesis may be bound as supplementary material at the back of the thesis. - v) give a critical assessment of the relevant practices and literatures in the field; describe or otherwise evidence the method of research and its findings; include reflection on those findings and indicate in what respects they appear to the candidate to advance the study of the subject.
-In so doing, demonstrate: - a deep and synoptic understanding of the field of study (the candidate being able to place the thesis in a wider context); - the capacity for judgment in complex situations; - autonomous work in that field; - vi) the written component must be in English and the literary presentation shall be satisfactory; this component should not exceed the limit of 40,000 words and must include a full bibliography and references; - N.B.
-On an exceptional basis, permission may be granted for a thesis in the field of foreign literature to be written in the language of study; in such cases the thesis shall additionally include a submission of between 5,000 and 10,000 words which shall be written in English and shall summarise the main arguments of the thesis. - N.B.
-The bibliography is excluded from the word count; footnotes are included within the word count; appendices are excluded from the word count and should only include
+The part played by the candidate in any work done jointly with the supervisor(s) and/or fellow research workers must be clearly stated by the candidate and certified by the supervisor. - iv) be an integrated whole and present a coherent argument and/or body of work; N.B.
+A series of papers or works, whether published, is not acceptable for submission as a traditional MPhil/PhD thesis.1 - N.B.
+Research work already published or submitted for publication at the time of submission of the thesis, either by the candidate alone or jointly with others, may be included in the thesis.
+Published papers should be adapted as needed to form an integral part of the thesis and thereby make a relevant contribution to the main theme of the thesis.
+Publications or exhibitions derived from the work in the thesis may be bound as supplementary material at the back of the thesis. - v) give a critical assessment of the relevant literatures in the field; describe or otherwise evidence the method of research and its findings; include reflection on those findings and indicate in what respects they appear to the candidate to advance the study of the subject.
+In so doing, demonstrate:

-- material which examiners are not required to read in order to examine the thesis, but to which they may refer if they wish. - vii) the practical work must demonstrate its ability to undertake research and communicate findings; the practical work and its documentation must not exceed an equivalent of 60,000 words in whatever form is submitted for final examination; - viii) demonstrate research skills relevant to the thesis being presented; - ix) be of a standard to merit publication or other means of public dissemination in whole or in part or in a revised form.
+- a deep and synoptic understanding of the field of study (the candidate being able to place the thesis in a wider context); - the capacity for judgment in complex situations; - autonomous work in that field; - vi) the written component must be in English and the literary presentation shall be satisfactory; this component should not exceed the limit of 100,000 words and must include a full bibliography and references; - N.B.
+On an exceptional basis, permission may be granted for a thesis in the field of foreign literature to be written in the language of study; in such cases the thesis shall additionally include a submission of between 10,000 and 20,000 words which shall be written in English and shall summarise the main arguments of the thesis. - N.B.
+The bibliography is excluded from the word count; footnotes are included within the word count; appendices are excluded from the word count and should only include material which examiners are not required to read in order to examine the thesis, but to which they may refer if they wish. - vii) demonstrate research skills relevant to the thesis being presented; - viii) be of a standard to merit publication in whole or in part or in a revised form.